Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Preliminaries

 The predicted distribution of $f({\bf u})$ at an arbitrary input point ${\bf u}$, given the input-output data $({\bf U},{\bf y})$ and the maximum-likelihood estimates of $\boldsymbol{\Psi}$, follows a Gaussian distribution:

 where the posterior mean function $\mu_f$ and the posterior variance function $\sigma^2_f$ are computed as:

 with ${\bf r}({\bf u},{\bf U}) := [k({\bf u},{\bf u}_1)\:\cdots\:k({\bf u},{\bf u}_{N})]$.

 In practice, the mean $\mu_f$ corresponds to the GP's prediction at ${\bf u}$, while the variance $\sigma_f^2$ provides a measure of the uncertainty associated to this prediction (Figure~\ref{fig:BayesOpt}a).
 Both functions are exploited in so-called acquisition functions, which constitute the workhorse of Bayesian estimation in balancing exploration versus exploitation \citep{Shahriari2016}.
 Two popular acquisition functions are reviewed next, namely {\em lower confidence bound} (LCB) and {\em expected improvement} (EI).
-Theses will be considered later as objective functions in the optimization subproblems of the modifier-adaptation algorithm.
-Alternative acquisition functions include {\em probability of improvement} \citep{Kushner1964}, {\em knowledge gradient} \citep{Frazier2009}, and {\em entropy search} \citep{Hennig2012} to name but a few.
+Theses will be considered as objective functions in the optimization subproblems of the modifier-adaptation algorithm (cf. Section~\ref{sec:meth}).
+Alternative acquisition functions include {\em probability of improvement} \citep{Kushner1964}, {\em knowledge gradient} \citep{Frazier2009}, and {\em entropy search} \citep{Hennig2012}.
+The focus herein is on showing the benefits of using an acquisition function, but a more detailed comparison between various acquisition functions is left for future research.

 \nomenclature[A]{LCB}{lower confidence bound} \nomenclature[A]{EI}{expected improvement}

 \paragraph{Lower Confidence Bound}

 With the notation introduced previously (Equation~\ref{eq:fdist}), this acquisition function is given by (Figure~\ref{fig:BayesOpt}b):